Q. Are there any ways to kill poison ivy without using chemicals?

 May you never itch again, and may your calamine lotion expire in peace in your medicine cabinet, as nature intended.

 Story by Tobin Hack.
 This article originally appeared in Plenty in April 2008.
-The story was added to MNN.com in September 2009.
+The story was added to MNN.com.